First bounds on effective muon interactions using the NA64$\mu$ experiment at CERN: SMEFT and SMEFT

 where $\mathcal{L}_{\rm{SM}}$ is the SM Lagrangian , and the $d=N$ operators are suppressed by powers $1/\Lambda^{N-4}$ of the new physics scale $\Lambda$.
 Therefore, beyond the Weinberg $d=5$ operator that leads to neutrino mass generation, the least suppressed New Physics effects are expected to be driven by the $d=6$ contributions, which for convenience we normalize as

 with $v^2=1/\sqrt{2}G_F$ and $c_{i}$ the Wilson coefficient (WC) that controls the signal strength of each operator $\mathcal{O}_i$.
-The sum is over all the independent $d=6$ operators that can be build upon the SM particle content and respect its symmetries.
-In the reminder of this work we will focus our analysis on the impact of the $d=6$ effective operators.
+The sum is over all the independent $d=6$ operators that can be built upon the SM particle content and respect its symmetries.
+In the remainder of this work we will focus our analysis on the impact of the $d=6$ effective operators.

 If the new degrees of freedom have masses that are equal or lower than the characteristic energy transfer of the processes under study, the SMEFT description is no longer valid.
 In such a case, they should be included in the field content of the low energy effective theory and thus an extension of the SMEFT with these extra building blocks should be considered.
-In particular, the existence of HNLs below the electroweak scale is well motivated by low scale symmetry protected scenarios~\cite{Branco:1988ex,Kersten:2007vk,Abada:2007ux,Moffat:2017feq}, as the inverse~\cite{Mohapatra:1986aw,Mohapatra:1986bd} or linear~\cite{Akhmedov:1995ip,Malinsky:2005bi} seesaws, able to generate the observed neutrino mass and mixing pattern and the baryon asymmetry of the universe~\cite{Fukugita:1986hr,Akhmedov:1998qx,Asaka:2005pn,Drewes:2017zyw}.
+In particular, the existence of HNLs below the electroweak scale is well motivated by low scale symmetry protected scenarios~\cite{Branco:1988ex,Kersten:2007vk,Abada:2007ux,Moffat:2017feq}, as the inverse~\cite{Mohapatra:1986aw,Mohapatra:1986bd} or linear~\cite{Akhmedov:1995ip,Malinsky:2005bi} seesaws, able to generate the observed neutrino mass and mixing pattern, the baryon asymmetry of the universe~\cite{Fukugita:1986hr,Akhmedov:1998qx,Asaka:2005pn,Asaka:2005an,Drewes:2017zyw} and Dark Matter abundance~\cite{Asaka:2005pn,Asaka:2005an}.
 If this is the case, new interactions between the HNL and SM sectors associated to additional heavy physics are efficiently parameterized using the usually referred as $\nu$SMEFT.
 The new operators thus involve light fermionic degrees of freedom, $N$, with mass $m_N$ that behave as singlets under the SM gauge group.
 This framework can be extended to encompass effective EFTs relevant to dark matter (DM).
 By incorporating HNLs or other dark sector particles into the SMEFT, one can systematically construct higher-dimensional operators that describe interactions between DM and SM particles \cite{Aebischer:2022wnl,Baumgart:2022vwr, Liang:2023yta,Song:2023jqm,Song:2023lxf}.
 In this work, we will focus on $d=6$ operators since higher dimensional operators will be more suppressed and the three $d=5$ operators that can give sizable effects~\cite{Graesser:2007pc,Aparici:2009fh,Caputo:2017pit,Barducci:2020icf,Barducci:2020ncz,Barducci:2022hll,Fernandez-Martinez:2023phj} are not relevant to our study in NA64.